 4. Greely Road School, Modernization

-Project Start: 2023-24 Budget: \$18,768,000 Net Capacity: 527
+Project Start: 2023-24 Budget: \$18,768,000 Net Capacity: 527 modernizing this school would bring it up to code and ensure that it continues to serve the community and future generations.

 Grade Structure: K - 9 (Islamic Alternative Program)